-The survey was closed for processing and tabulation on April 19, 2017.
-A total of 854 unique firms qualified for the main survey, having at least one domestic office with 3+ architecture employees (at least one of whom is full-time).
-These 854 unique firms reported on a total of 1,147 qualifying locations ("establishments").
+The survey was closed for processing and tabulation on May 9, 2019.
+A total of 640 unique firms qualified for the main survey, having at least one domestic office with 3 or more architectural staff employees (at least one of whom is full-time).
+These 640 unique firms reported on a total of 959 qualifying locations ("establishments").
+Compensation data was recorded for 9,213 positions.
 Survey data were edited and cleaned by Readex; compensation data were screened for outliers and trimmed (top and bottom 1% of distribution by position) to enhance reliability.

 The AIA Research group provides AIA members with insights and analysis of the economic and market factors that shape the business of architecture.
 We conduct monthly and periodic surveys to track business conditions and provide our members with useful and timely analysis.
 We also work with and use data from other institutions to compile information that helps explain the market dynamics of the architecture business.
 Using our quantitative expertise and deep knowledge of the architecture marketplace, we provide reports and industry outlooks to shed light on the economic environment and how it affects an architectural firm’s performance.

-For Questions or comments please email us at
+For questions or comments please email us at